anpham6/squared-functions/README.md

 ## squared-functions 0.12

 These are the available options when creating archives or copying files.
-Examples use squared 2.3 although the concepts can be used similarly with any NodeJS application.
+Examples use squared 2.3 although the concepts can be used similarly with any NodeJS application and has no features that require using Express.

 ### Image